-After the fragmentation has been detected, the next step is to determine its impact on the SQL Server and wheatear or what course of action to take.
+After the fragmentation has been detected, the next step is to determine its impact on the SQL Server and if any course of action needs to be taken.

 However, there is a generally accepted solution based on the percent of fragmentation (avg_fragmentation_in_percent column from the previously described sys.dm_db_index_physical_stats function)

 - Fragmentation is less than 10% – no de-fragmentation is required.
 It is generally accepted that in majority of environments index fragmentation less than 10% in negligible and its performance impact on the SQL Server is minimal.